OmkarPathak/A-Simple-Note-Taking-Terminal-App/README.md

 # Procedure:

-1. If you want to use the email feature, you will have to run the `ScheduleEmail.py` file.
-This file will ask you for your password of your Email ID.
+1. If you want to use the email feature, you will have to run the `ScheduleEmail.py` file (You will have to run this file only at the beginning.).
+This file will ask you for your password of your Email ID (Password is saved in the file `password.txt` in the encrypted form).
 Also, this file will set the Cron Job to check the time after every single minute.
+When the date and time matches the one from the Schedules.txt file, you will get a reminder in the form of mail.

 2. Else, you can simply run the `NoteTakingApp.py` file.
 This app provides following options: